vineelko/patina/patina_dxe_core/README.md

    3. Greater than 80% unit test coverage across all code compiled into the DXE Core.
    4. A "monolithic" DXE environment that encapsulates functionality distributed across separate EFI modules today.
-      This is accomplished with an internal dispatcher to the binary that executes individual components linked during platform integration and given to the common Rust DXE Core interface when the platform builds its version of Rust DXE Core.
+      This is accomplished with an internal dispatcher to the binary that executes individual components linked during platform integration and given to the common Patina DXE Core interface when the platform builds its version of Patina DXE Core.
    5. In addition to internal Rust component dispatch, UEFI driver dispatch - FVs and FFS files in the firmware ROM.
    6. No direct dependencies on PEI except PI abstracted structures.